V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ![image](https://user-images.githubusercontent.com/32321/196743240-092dba67-98e7-4a92-937c-48dd26284d4f.png)

+ We can track the entity's visibility and habe a packed byte array per frame.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 We assume we're using Godot Engine 4 with float is doubles.